-The HIMSS 2018 conference in Las Vegas is fast-approaching and the conference is a good place to gauge which technologies are going strong in healthcare, which are transitioning from hype to reality, and which are fading from healthcare professionals’ purview.
+The HIMSS 2018 conference in Las Vegas is fast-approaching and the conference is a good place to gauge which health IT predictions and technologies are going strong in healthcare, which are transitioning from hype to reality, and which are fading from healthcare professionals’ purview.

-Here are four healthcare technology trends that we think will be prevalent at this years’ HIMSS conference and in the healthcare industry:
+Here are four health IT predeictions and trends that we think will be prevalent at this years’ HIMSS conference and in the healthcare industry:

 Cloud computing is going strong